-At NPC, annual enrollment in Adult Basic Education (ABE) and/or General Educational Development (GED) courses was 586 in 2016-17.
-Total annual enrollment of high school learners in dual credit courses increased to 1,516 in 2016-17.
-These programs are essential in expanding access to Arizona's community colleges.
+At NPC, annual enrollment in Adult Basic Education (ABE) and/or General Educational Development (GED) courses rose to 683 in 2017-18.
+ABE/GED programs are essential in expanding access to Arizona's community colleges.
+Total annual enrollment of high school learners in dual credit courses dropped to 1,286 as TALON (CSICO) students were excluded in 2017-18.